Mistakes To Avoid During Child Custody Proceedings In Texas

 In many situations, the parent who is most involved in his or her children’s lives has an advantage during child custody proceedings.
 While seeking custody, parents should exhibit that they want to be in their children’s lives by participating in various parenting activities.
 These activities may include feeding their children, attending school events and helping their children with their homework.

-Criticizing the other parent
+Criticizing the co-parent

 - Consistently denigrate their former spouse